ibm-ecosystem-engineering/Watson-Speech/Text To Speech/Text-to-Speech-Tutorial.md

 6. Create a local proxy to the cluster with kubectl proxy in a separate terminal

 `kubectl proxy`
+7. Expose the TTS service endpoint using kubectl port forword `kubectl port-forward svc/install-1-tts-runtime 1080`

-7. Set the NAMESPACE and INSTALL_NAME environment variables.
+8. Set the NAMESPACE and INSTALL_NAME environment variables.

 ### 2. Watson Text to Speech Analysis